 - Quality control of panel is not good

 Screen Size: 27 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 163 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Viewing Angle: 178 / 178 | Aspect ratio: 16:9 | Output Ports: 1 x DP , 1 x HDMI , 2 x USB 3.0, 1 x USB Type-C | Contrast Ratio: 1300:1 | Color Space Support: 100% sRGB | Brightness: 300 cd / mm² | Response Time: 5 ms | VRR: AMD FreeSync

 The image quality of the screen is really astonishing, due to the high contrast ratio and UHD resolution.
 The colors are the best among the standard-gamut consumer-grade screens, as wide-gamut monitors are really expensive, especially with a resolution as high as this one.
-There are two 3w speakers within the monitor, which are not very helpful and sound terrible, just like most of the other screens.
-The screen provides a 5 ms response time, which is quite good for gaming and with the inclusion of AMD FreeSync, one can enjoy AAA titles without any tearing or input lag, although gaming at UHD resolution would require a hefty graphics cards.
+The screen provides a 5 ms response time, which is quite good for gaming, and with the inclusion of AMD FreeSync, one can enjoy AAA titles without any tearing or input lag, although gaming at UHD resolution would require hefty graphics cards.
 The quality control of the panel seems to be quite an issue in these screens, which we believe is due to overheating.

 We recommend this monitor if you like the 16:9 aspect ratio and want a high-resolution screen, which would serve as both a gaming monitor and for productive uses.

 High Contrast 4K Monitor

 - Better contrast than most of other screens